txst-cs-smartfall/SmartFallMM-Dataset/README.md

    - The system captures data at 30 frames per second (FPS).
 The number of rows will depend on the duration of the activity recorded.
 For example, if the recording lasts for T seconds, the number of rows will be approximately 30xT.

 ## Missing Files/Data:

+Some participants lack data for certain activities and trials due to various reasons, including data corruption, technical issues, or the inability or unwillingness of participants to engage in specific activities.

 ## Inquiry/Feedback: